Emmeline1101/Emmeline1101/README.md

 - 🏫 I’m currently a graduate student majoring in [Software Engineering](https://mswe.ics.uci.edu/), at the University of California, Irvine.
 - 🌱 I’m passionate about **Full-stack, Backend Development, and Cloud Native**.
 - 📝 I’m aiming to upload **LeetCode solutions, study notes, or projects** starting from January 2024.
-- 😈 Fun Fact: I love watching anime and enjoy reading books on diverse topics like art history and religion.
-I play Genshin Impact and enjoy cooking.
-Finally, I hope to take a long trip to Japan!
+- 😈 Fun Fact: I love watching anime🗼and enjoy reading books on diverse topics like art history and religion.
+I play Genshin Impact and enjoy cooking🥘.
+Finally, I hope to take a long trip to Japan🌃🎆!

 <div align="center">